 I really is very easy to spend 3 weeks exploring any one of these let along all of them together.

-Slow travel gets my vote! about 7 years ago
+Slow travel gets my vote! over 7 years ago